 By purchasing shares of companies with various market capitalizations and sectors, you can diversify your equity portfolio, a well-known strategy for lowering risks in equity investing.
 Index Funds come into play here.

-In this blog, we'll discuss Index Funds, how to invest in Index Funds, and how to buy Index Funds.
+In this blog, we'll discuss Index Funds, how to invest in Index Funds.

 An Index Mutual Fund, as its name implies, makes investments in stocks that mimic stock market indices like the NSE Nifty, BSE Sensex, etc.